cloudflare/cloudflare-docs/products/waf/src/content/ddos-l7-mitigations/override-parameters.md

 order: 3
 ---

-# DDoS L7 Attack Mitigation Managed Ruleset override parameters
+# HTTP DDoS Managed Ruleset override parameters

-Configure overrides for the DDoS L7 Attack Mitigation Managed Ruleset to change the action applied to a given attack or modify the sensitivity level of the detection mechanism.
+Configure overrides for the Cloudflare HTTP DDoS Managed Ruleset to change the action applied to a given attack or modify the sensitivity level of the detection mechanism.
 Define these overrides at the account level or at the zone level.

 You can override the following rule properties: